-- 8.6.1.
+8.6.1.
 There is no penalty given for failing a trick, kicking cones, losing balance or falling.
-However, they downgrade the technical quality of the skater's performance. - 8.6.2.
-Kicked or missed cones: - 8.6.2.1.
-Kicked and missed cones during a trick are not taken into account. e.g. 2 cones kicked out of an 8-cone trick = 6-cone trick. - 8.6.2.2.
-Likewise, performances on previously kicked cones will not be taken into account. - 8.6.3.
+However, they downgrade the technical quality of the skater's performance.

+8.6.2.
+Kicked or missed cones:

+- 8.6.2.1.
+Kicked and missed cones during a trick are taken into account by decreasing the trick's "length". e.g. 2 cones kicked out of an 8-cone trick = 6-cone trick. - 8.6.2.2.
+Likewise, performances on previously kicked cones will not be taken into account.
+E.g. a trick performed on 6 cones with one cone previously kicked in the middle of those will count as 5 cones trick.

+8.6.3.
 Falls: